MVerseDAO/passports-contracts/README.md

 You must see this:
 ![](readme_images/hardhat_check_balance_of_signer.png)

-_Note that when we specify the second parameter of balanceOf as 0, it showed us `value: "1000"` and when we specify as 3 it showed us `value: "1"`, this is exactly the values we entered in the **"Mint Tokens with the signer address"** step_
+_Note that when we specify the second parameter of balanceOf as 0, it showed us `value: "1000"` and when we specify as 3 it showed us `value: "1"`, this is exactly the values we entered in the **"Mint Tokens with the signer address"** step._

 ## Run tests